neondatabase/website/content/docs/functions/json_each.md

 }
 ```

-We can go over all the fields in the profile JSON objects using `json_each`.
+We can go over all the fields in the profile `JSON` object using `json_each`, and produce a row for each key-value pair.

 Query:
 ```sql